Online

 $735

-If you’re passionate about using technology to deliver accessible, effective learning experiences, this program prepares you to lead the change.
-Additionally, the program’s 100% online format is designed with working professionals in mind, offering the flexibility to balance full-time jobs while completing their studies.
+If you’re passionate about using technology to deliver effective, accessible learning experiences, this program prepares you to lead the change.

 Degree candidates may come from a variety of professional backgrounds, including: